 Any regulatory approvals that we or our existing or future collaborators may receive for our product candidates will require the submission of reports to regulatory authorities and surveillance to monitor the safety and efficacy of the product, may contain significant limitations related to use restrictions for specified age groups, warnings, precautions or contraindications, and may include burdensome post-approval study or risk management requirements.
 For example, the FDA may require a REMS as a condition of approval of our product candidates, which could include requirements for a medication guide, physician communication plans or additional elements to ensure safe use, such as restricted distribution methods, patient registries and other risk minimization tools.
 In addition, if the FDA or a comparable foreign regulatory authority approves our product candidates, the manufacturing processes, labeling, packaging, distribution, adverse event reporting, storage, advertising, promotion, import, export and recordkeeping for our products will be subject to extensive and ongoing regulatory requirements.
-These requirements for any clinical trials that we conduct post-approval.
+These requirements for any clinical trials that we conduct post-marketing information and reports, registration, as well as continued compliance with cGMP and GCP requirements for any clinical trials that we conduct post-approval.
 Manufacturers of approved products and their facilities are subject to continual review and periodic, unannounced inspections by the FDA and other regulatory authorities for compliance with cGMP regulations and standards.
-Later discovery of previously unknown problems with our products, including adverse events of unanticipated severity or frequency, or with our third-party manufacturers or manufacturing processes, or failure to comply with regulatory requirements, may regulatory endures or manufacturing processes, or failure to comply with regulatory requirements, may regulation, or with our third-party manufacturers or manufacturing processes, or failure to comply with regulatory requirements, may regulation, or with our third-party manufacturers or manufacturing processes, or failure to comply with regulatory requirements, may result in, a
+Later discovery of previously unknown problems with our products, including adverse events of unanticipated severity or frequency, or with our third-party manufacturers or manufacturing processes, or failure to comply with regulatory requirements, may result in, among other things:

-- restrictions on the marketing or manufacturing of our products, withdrawal of the product from the market or voluntary or mandatory product recalls; - restrictions on product distribution or use, or requirements to conduct post-marketing studies or clinical trials; - fines, restitutions, disgorgement of profits or revenue, warning letters, untitled letters or holds on clinical trials;
+- restrictions on the marketing or manufacturing of our products, withdrawal of the product from the market or voluntary or mandatory product recalls; - restrictions on product distribution or use, or requirements to conduct post-marketing studies or clinical trials;

-- refusal by the FDA to approve pending applications or supplements to approved applications filed by us or suspension or revocation of approvals; - product seizure or detention, or refusal to permit the import or export of our products; and - injunctions or the imposition of civil or criminal penalties.
+- fines, restitutions, disgorgement of profits or revenue, warning letters, untitled letters or holds on clinical trials; - refusal by the FDA to approve pending applications or supplements to approved applications filed by us or suspension or revocation of approvals; - product seizure or detention, or refusal to permit the import or export of our products; and - injunctions or the imposition of civil or criminal penalties.